 Parkinson’s Under 50

-More than 10 million people worldwide (und growing) are living with Parkinson’s
+More than 10 million people worldwide (and growing) are living with PD.

-Parkinson’s is the fastest-growing neurological disease in the world.
+Parkinson’s is currently considered the fastest-growing neurological disorder in the world.

 Fast Growing